JosephFAnderson/Professional-README-Generator/README.md

 This project requires you to install the inquirer library from npmjs

 ## Usage
 When you start the application in the command line with node index.js, you will be given a series of prompts.
-Answers provided will be used to populate the README.md file that is created in the utils folder.
+Answers provided will be used to populate the README.md file that is created in the genFile folder.

 ## License